giantswarm/docs/src/content/use-the-api/management-api/authentication/user/index.md

 - A **user account** in the identity provider used by the installation (single sign-on).
 - The Management API **endpoint URL** of the installation.
 Alternatively, the web user interface URL.

-The recommended method for authentication, as it's the fastest and most convenient one, uses our `kubectl` plug-in and is explained next.
-Further down we also provide instructions for an [alternative method](#alternative-method) that does not require installing the plugin.
+For command-line access to the cluster using `kubectl`, authentication via our `kubectl` plugin is required.
+Detailed instructions are provided below.
+If you prefer a graphical interface, we also outline the Web UI login method.

 ## Using `kubectl gs login` {#kubectl-gs-login}